Adeleye12/Content/README.md

 #

-- ✍️ Hi, I’m a Writer, Research Analyst and a Meme Creator
+- ✍️ Hi, I’m a Writer and Research Analyst
 - 📝 I'm interested in contributing and providing value to projects through my skills
 - 📭 I'm open to Intern, Content Writing and Research Opportunities